 Should a faculty member within the department write a personal letter for the file evaluating the candidate before the case is discussed or voted upon, he or she may not participate in departmental discussions regarding the promotion and must recuse himself or herself from voting.

-The candidate’s work and information to be included in the promotion papers should be read carefully and objectively prior to the formal vote by every faculty member voting on the candidate.
+The candidate’s work and information to be included in the promotion papers should be read carefully and objectively prior to the formal vote by every faculty member eligible to discuss and vote on the file..
 The evaluation committee will then present its recommendations for discussion and consideration by the department's faculty.
 To underscore Stanford's policy of vigorously protecting the sources of information contained in third-party evaluation, department chairs are required to read the following statement to their faculty before every discussion of an individual's appointment or promotion:

 Only full professors are eligible to vote on the promotions of associate professors.
 At the department's discretion, faculty holding non-tenure line appointments for continuing terms at the rank of professor may vote.
 A clear departmental policy should be established in this regard and applied consistently.
 Emeritus professors (whether or not recalled to active duty) may not vote on promotions to full.
 Students may neither participate in departmental deliberations nor vote.